Gromacs#

 mdrun

-single precision serial executable
+single precision threaded executable

 mdrun_d

-double precision serial executable
+double precision threaded executable

 mpirun mdrun_mpi